-It was mentioned in the statement issued by the Norwegian Ministry of Children and Family Affairs that body pressure is present in every aspect of life - workplace, home, public spaces, etc. Legislators hope that this law will prevent the damaging effect retouched images have on social media users, especially to the younger audience and children.
+It was mentioned in the statement issued by the Norwegian Ministry of Children and Family Affairs that body pressure is present in every aspect of life - workplace, home, public spaces, etc. Legislators hope this law will prevent the damaging effect retouched images have on social media users, especially younger audiences and children.
 The law was widely supported by Norway’s influencers too, which creates additional space for positive changes.

 Instagram Changed Its Mojo

 It’s official, you guys - Instagram is no longer a photo-sharing app only.